dharraorohit/authentication-app/README.md

 # Notes

-1) Implemented expire token mechanism by Story created_at timestamp in jwt token payload and then checked the timestamp at time of token verification.
+1) Implemented expire token mechanism by storing created_at timestamp in jwt token payload and then checked the timestamp at time of token verification.

 2) Implemented Revoke token mechanism by storing a entry in TokenData table and storing the respective TokenData id in jwt token.
 To revoke token, update the TokenData's is_revoked flag to false.